-Recent studies show that even spending brief amounts of time in a forest – or even looking at one – can have a real and positive impact on our brains, to reduce stress and help us feel ourselves again.
+Recent studies show that even spending brief moments in the woods, or even watching one from a window, can have a real and positive impact on our brains, reduce stress and help us feel revived.

-Study 1 – Gaze for 15 min at an urban landscape with and without a tree
+Study # 1 - Watch an urban landscape with and without trees for 15 min

-In a recent study, certain subjects were asked to gaze for quarter of an hour at an urban landscape consisting of only buildings and roads (Suttie, 2019); other subjects spent the same amount of time looking at straight, leafless trees in the winter also in an urban landscape.
-The study showed that those who would stared at trees were in a much better frame of mind, with more positive emotions, feeling more dynamic and with a higher degree of personal refreshment than those who would stared at strictly buildings and roads.
+In a recent study, some subjects were asked to look for a quarter of an hour at an urban landscape composed only of buildings and roads (Suttie, 2019); other subjects spent the same time looking at straight, leafless trees in winter, including in an urban landscape.
+The study showed that those who stared at trees were in a much better frame of mind, with more positive emotions, felt more vibrant, and had a higher degree of personal relaxation than those who stared at buildings and roads. .

-Study 2 – Gaze for 15 min at a forest
+Study # 2 - Watch a forest landscape for 15 min

-Similarly, another study had young adults report on their moods after a 15-minute walk in either a forest or city landscape (Suttie, 2019).
-In every case, the subjects walking among trees reported less confusion, tiredness, hostility, anxiety and depression, and felt more dynamic; interestingly, those participants who had a higher degree of anxiety to begin with had even higher positive results.
+Likewise, in another study, young adults reported their mood after a 15-minute walk in a forest or city landscape (Suttie, 2019).
+In all cases, the subjects walking among the trees reported less confusion, fatigue, hostility, anxiety and depression and felt more energetic; Interestingly, participants who initially had high levels of anxiety had even higher positive results.

-Indeed, a third study has introduced the idea of higher “amygdala integrity” for participants living in leafy surroundings; their brain structures have been found better able to handle elements of stress (Suttie, 2019).
+Indeed, a third study introduced the idea of higher “amygdala integrity” for participants living in a green environment; their brain structures have been shown to be better able to deal with stressful elements (Suttie, 2019).

-What to do on a rainy day when it’s not so easy to go out for a walk in the forest?
-Simply having a view of nature, whether it is real or virtual, produces a similar positive impact.
-A study from the 1980s showed that patients recovered more quickly from surgery if there hospital room window looked out on a natural landscape, and subsequent research has shown that merely showing images of Nature makes subjects feel better and increases their ability to handle complex tasks (BBC Radio 4, n.d.).
+What to do on a rainy day when it is not so easy to go out for a walk in the forest?
+Just having a view of nature, whether real or virtual, produces a similar positive impact.
+A study from the 1980s showed that patients recovered faster after surgery if a hospital room window overlooked a natural landscape.
+Subsequent research showed that simply showing pictures of Nature improved subjects' feelings and enabled them to better handle complex tasks (BBC Radio 4, nd).